alined908/phoodi/README.md

 - [ ] Comment a comment

 ## Todo Later/Nice Stuff
+- [ ] Update user when email changes
 - [ ] Use httpOnly cookies for tokens?
 - [ ] Find people who have similar food taste near you?
 - [ ] Some sort of reputation system